FEATURE //

 How to Travel Independently for the First Time

-Figure out your destination in the broadest terms, and start collecting some relevant information.
-Use a good travel guide book, resources on the internet, and web forums where you can ask other travelers for tips from their own experiences in your destination.
-I often use Lonely Planet’s Thorntree forum to ask questions that are not so easily answered by guide books.
+Figure out your destination in the broadest terms, and start collecting relevant information.
+Use a good travel guide book, resources online and web forums where you can ask other travelers for tips from their own experiences in your destination.

 Make some decisions about how long you can travel for, and the ideal lengths of time to stay in various parts of your destinations, whether you’re thinking of visiting several countries, a couple of cities or just one place on a shorter trip.
 Learn about how to get between places – is it cheaper and quicker to take a budget flight, or to buy a rail pass, or to use a long-distance bus?